jamjarlabs/JamJarWeb/docs/reference/enums/textalignment.md

 • **Center**: = 1

-Center Algin text, center of text is set to the transform position.
+Center Align text, center of text is set to the transform position.

 ___